© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Castle Mound motte and bailey, Melling is a scheduled monument protected by Historic England under reference 1012456.
 View the official record →

-Castle Mound motte and bailey is a Norman fortification situated near Melling in Lancashire.
+Castle Mound, Melling is a motte and bailey castle situated in Lancashire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012456.

 Castle Mound motte and bailey, Melling is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012456.